Lackland Air Force Base: Cold War

 On 3 February 1948, the facility was named Lackland AFB after Brigadier General Frank Lackland, who was commissioned into the regular Army after serving in the District of Columbia National Guard.
-It shared Basic Military Training status temporarily with Sampson AFB during the Korean War and Amarillo AFB during the Vietnam War until Amarillo's closure in 1968.
+The 3700th Basic Training Wing was activated on 26 August 1948, and the 3700th Wing was to stay with various changes of name until 1959.

 As a result of the Korean War, training populations at Lackland soared to 28 basic military training squadrons (BMTS) within the 3700th Military Training Wing.
 Temporary facilities, to include 129 "I dormitories", were hastily erected as a quick fix to replace tents cities housing recruits.
+Sampson Air Force Base in New York also ran Basic Military Training during the Korean War.
 In 1955 the number of BMTS was reduced to 16, where it remained for the next two decades.

 The Vietnam War buildup necessitated a "split-phase" training from August 1965 to April 1966.
 This program provided for 22 days at Lackland and 8 days at a technical school, with directed duty assignees receiving the full 30 days at Lackland.
 When BMT returned to a single phase on 1 April 1966, it was briefly cut back to 24 days from April to July 1966.
 After that, basic training stabilized at a length of six weeks.
 This was the same length as the program used by the Army Air Forces when Lackland opened as a basic training base 20 years before.
+Amarillo Air Force Base also ran BMT during the Vietnam War, until Amarillo's closure in 1968.
 Training requirements also expanded to include teaching English to Allied military members from foreign countries.

 No other item in the 1960s compared to the incident that occurred at Lackland in February 1966 with the death of a basic trainee.
 An airman died of spinal meningitis and while ten other cases were confirmed, no other deaths were reported.
 Virtually all non-essential activities requiring gatherings of basic trainees were canceled.
 To control the issue further, a cadre of personnel was assigned to activate the 3330th Basic Military Training School at Amarillo AFB in Amarillo, Texas, in February 1966.
 As a result of the continuing expansion of the USAF, Amarillo AFB continued to conduct basic training until December 1968.

 During the 1960s, more permanent facilities were constructed, including four 1,000-person steel and brick Recruit Housing and Training (RH&T) dormitories built between 1966 and 1970 for basic military training by the Lackland Military Training Center.
 These state-of-the-art buildings included living space, dining halls, and training areas for four basic training squadrons under one roof.
 Eventually six full-size dormitories, and two 600-person facilities, were constructed, enabling excess space to be converted to classroom use.